Research

 learning.

-Now: I am working toward becoming a full-stack robotics
+Now: I am growing into a full-stack robotics researcher,

 |